This post may contain affiliate links. Please see my disclosure policy for more details.

 Accommodation is so in demand in Australian cities that people often rent their rooms out when they go on holiday.
 So even if you only want a few weeks you could still find something!

 I was very surprised to find that sharing a double room on Airbnb (where the owner is also living there) in Melbourne worked out the same price per person as staying in a hostel dorm.
 This is a great option for couples.
-If you haven’t used Airbnb before, make sure you use the following link to save money on your first booking.

 House Sitting: Free or Paid